reyasadhu/personalized_ecommerce_recommendation/README.md

 - Processes item features through embedding layers
 - Handles features like:
   - Property_1 through Property_11: These are item metadata, where the texts are hashed.
 Some of the properties are numeric, where the rest are used by textvectorization.
-  - Category IDs: Category of an utem
+  - Category IDs: Category of an item
   - Parent level hierarchies: Hierarchical categories are embedded to capture item relationships

 ### User Tower